AnonymousXempt/Wifi-Blocker/README.md

 # **How It Works**
 - This virus works by running in invisible mode and disguising itself as a Windows Service Host.
 It is compiled with Administrator manifest so that it can perform Administrator   tasks such as *Disabling Network Adapters*.

-- The proccess name in Task Manager is **Service Host; Touch Keyboard and Mouse** and has the *SVChost logo* and uses 1.9mb of memory so the victim wont suspect a thing.
+- The proccess name in Task Manager is **Service Host; Touch Keyboard and Mouse** and has the *SVChost logo* and uses a low amount of memory so the victim wont suspect a thing.

 - The proccess pings a Google server and waits for a request back from the server to determine if there is an internet connection, if it returns back TRUE then the proccess       disables the  Wi-Fi adapter.

 # **Fix**
-- To reverse the effects of **Xempt WiFi Blocker** you have to rename the network adapter in settings to a name other than **"Wi-Fi"** or open task manager and end the proccess as well as any *Console Windows Host*
+- To reverse the effects of **Xempt WiFi Blocker** you have to rename the network adapter in settings to a name other than **"Wi-Fi"** or open task manager and end the proccess as well as any *Windows Command Proccessor*

 - ***This process runs in the background in a constant loop checking for a connection.***

-# **Video**
+# **Video and Images**